kensonjohnson/simple-typescript-template/README.md

 - `watch` tells nodemon which directories to look in.
 - `ext` specifies what file extensions to monitor.
-- `ignore` specifies files skip over and not watch.
+- `ignore` specifies files skip to over and not watch.
 - `exec` is the command that will be ran when a file is changed.

 What you might notice is that we aren't running `ts-node` in the `exec` command.